Szczecin–Świnoujście Port railway

-The Szczecin–Świnoujście railway is a Polish railway line, 100 km long, connecting Szczecin with the port in Świnoujście in the West Pomeranian Voivodeship in north-western Poland, running from Szczecin Dąbie thru Goleniów, Wysoka Kamieńska, Wolin and Międzyzdroje.
-The line is designated as line number 401 by Polish national railway infrastructure manager PKP Polskie Linie Kolejowe.
+The Szczecin–Świnoujście railway is a Polish railway line, 100 km long, connecting Szczecin Główny railway station in Szczecin and Świnoujście Port railway station in Świnoujście in the West Pomeranian Voivodeship in north-western Poland.
+The line is designated as PKP line 401 by PKP Polskie Linie Kolejowe.
 The railway is part of European TEN-T route E59 from Scandinavia to Vienna, Budapest and Prague.
-For this reason the classification of the PLK line is also in the "first-class" category.
+For this reason, the classification of the PLK line is also in the first-class category.

 Opening

 The line was consists of segments built by several companies during the 19th century when Pomerania along with western Poland was controlled by the German Kingdom of Prussia.
-The first section of the line from Dąbie (today a part of Szczecin) to Goleniów was built in 1882 as part of Dąbie–Kołobrzeg railway (Altdamm-Colberger Eisenbahn-Gesellschaft), which continues to Gryfice as the present day PKP rail line 402 (Koszalin−Goleniów).
+The first section of the line from Dąbie (today a part of Szczecin) to Goleniów was built in 1882 as part of Dąbie–Kołobrzeg railway (Altdamm-Colberger Eisenbahn-Gesellschaft), which continues to Gryfice as the present day Koszalin–Goleniów railway.
 Ten years later, the line was extended from Goleniów to Wolin by the Prussian Eastern Railway (Preußische Ostbahn).
 After the nationalization of the Prussian Eastern Railway in 1888, the next section was built under the banner of Prussian state railways (Preußische Staatseisenbahnen), before the end of the nineteenth century.
 In 1899, the line was extended to Międzyzdroje, and a year later to Swinoujście.
 In 1901, the station in Swinoujście (Ostswine) on the island of Wolin was connected by a railway ferry crossing to the today no longer existent Świnoujście Main Station (Swinemünde Hauptbahnhof) on the island of Usedom.

 Between 1945 and 1948 trains could not operate between Recław and Wolin, because the bridge over the River Dziwna had been destroyed.
 Because of the Oder–Neisse line, in the Potsdam Agreement the line came under the ownership of the Polish State Railways.
 Following the War a ferry service was started from Świnoujście to Ystad in Sweden.
 In 1950 the railway line was extended a short distance to Świnoujście Port, to the ferry terminal.
 Only a few trains travel to the port station, the majority finishing at Świnoujście station.